Equivariant dissipation in non-archimedean groups: Acknowledgments

 \section{Acknowledgments}

 This research has been supported by funding of the Excellence Initiative by the German Federal and State Governments as well as the Brazilian Conselho Nacional de Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico (CNPq), processo 150929/2017-0.
-The author is deeply indebted to Vladimir Pestov for a number of inspiring and insightful discussions about the concentration of measured metric spaces, as well as Tom Hanika for an ongoing exchange on combinatorics of finite permutation groups.
-Furthermore, the kind hospitality of CFM--UFSC (Florian\'opolis) during the origination of this work is gratefully acknowledged.
+The author is deeply indebted to Vladimir Pestov for a number of inspiring and insightful discussions about the concentration of measured metric spaces, as well as to Tom Hanika for a helpful exchange on combinatorics of finite permutation groups.
+Also, the kind hospitality of CFM--UFSC (Florian\'opolis) during the origination of this work is gratefully acknowledged.
+Furthermore, the author would like to express his sincere gratitude towards the anonymous referee for their careful reading and valuable remarks, including a substantial simplification of an earlier proof of Theorem~\ref{theorem:equivariant.dissipation}!